patbl/Skillshare.im/app/views/pages/faq.html.md

 When you send someone an offer or request, we store only the metadata (e.g., who sent it, when it was sent), not the message itself.
-When you reply to a message someone sent you regarding an offer or wanted you placed on the site, your response goes directly to the recipient, so we don't have any record of it at all.
+When you reply to a message someone sent you regarding an offer or request you placed on the site, your response goes directly to the recipient, so we don't have any record of it at all.

-#### How do I add formatting my offers and wanteds?
+#### How do I add formatting my offers and requests?

 You can use
 [Markdown](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet)
-to add links, bulleted lists, and other formatting to your offers, wanteds, and profile.
+to add links, bulleted lists, and other formatting to your offers, requests, and profile.

 #### How can I help?